bramley/phplist-plugin-statistics/README.md

 Requires the Common Plugin version 3 to be installed.
 You should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
+The default plugin directory is `plugins` within the admin directory.

 You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
 The benefit of this is that plugins will not be affected when you upgrade phplist.